Ahmed-Estiak/Ahmed-Estiak.github.io/content/_index.md

       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin
       # Override your bio text from `authors/admin/_index.md`?
-      text: Welcome!
-I am Ahmed Estiak, a young researcher.
-I am interested in physics and astrophysics.
-I completed my Physics undergraduate from Shahjalal University of Science and Technology, Sylhet.
+      text: I am Ahmed Estiak, a young researcher.
+I have very broad interest area.
+I am very much enthusiast in AGN, Galaxy Mergers, Galaxy evolution, gravitational wave research and theoretical study of Gravitomagnetic Clock Effect.
+I have received my BSc and MS in Physics from Shahjalal University of Science and Technology, Sylhet.

   - block: experience
     id: Fellowship